Chapter 9 Clustering

 9.3 Clustering

-Clustering is a data analysis task involving separating a data set into subgroups of related data.
+Clustering is a data analysis technique involving separating a data set into subgroups of related data.
 For example, we might use clustering to separate a data set of documents into groups that correspond to topics, a data set of human genetic information into groups that correspond to ancestral subpopulations, or a data set of online customers into groups that correspond to purchasing behaviors.
 Once the data are separated, we can, for example, use the subgroups to generate new questions about the data and follow up with a predictive modeling exercise.
 In this course, clustering will be used only for exploratory analysis, i.e., uncovering patterns in the data.

 Note that clustering is a fundamentally different kind of task than classification or regression.
 In particular, both classification and regression are supervised tasks where there is a response variable (a category label or value), and we have examples of past data with labels/values that help us predict those of future data.
 By contrast, clustering is an unsupervised task, as we are trying to understand and examine the structure of data without any response variable labels or values to help us.
 This approach has both advantages and disadvantages.
 Clustering requires no additional annotation or input on the data.
-For example, it would be nearly impossible to annotate all the articles on Wikipedia with human-made topic labels.
-However, we can still cluster the articles without this information to find groupings corresponding to topics automatically.
+For example, while it would be nearly impossible to annotate all the articles on Wikipedia with human-made topic labels, we can cluster the articles without this information to find groupings corresponding to topics automatically.
+However, given that there is no response variable, it is not as easy to evaluate the “quality” of a clustering.
+With classification, we can use a test data set to assess prediction performance.
+In clustering, there is not a single good choice for evaluation.
+In this book, we will use visualization to ascertain the quality of a clustering, and leave rigorous evaluation for more advanced courses.

 As in the case of classification, there are many possible methods that we could use to cluster our observations to look for subgroups.
 In this book, we will focus on the widely used K-means algorithm (Lloyd 1982).
 In your future studies, you might encounter hierarchical clustering, principal component analysis, multidimensional scaling, and more; see the additional resources section at the end of this chapter for where to begin learning more about these other methods.